Advancing Academic-Research Careers (AARC) Award Application

 The plan must be composed of mentored activities.
 Specify how the plan is a logical next step in the development of your teaching/mentoring skills.
-List the specific activities, the type and frequency of interaction with your teaching mentor(s), and measurable learner outcomes.
+List the specific activities, the type and frequency of interaction with your teaching mentor(s), and up to five measurable goals.
+If selected for an award, you will be required to submit interim and final reports on your progress towards these goals.
 You must include a brief description addressing the mentor's qualifications and how he/she will contribute to the aims of your proposal.

 The plan must be composed of mentored activities.
 Specify how the plan is a logical next step in the development of your research skills or program.
-List the specific activities, type and frequency of interaction with your research mentor(s), and measurable learner outcomes.
+List the specific activities, type and frequency of interaction with your research mentor(s), and up to five measurable goals.
+If selected for an award, you will be required to submit interim and final reports on your progress towards these goals.
 You must include a brief description addressing the mentor's qualifications and how he/she will contribute to the aims of your proposal.

 - Budget proposal for the 18-month funding period

 Justify all expenditures.
 There are no requirements concerning how to divide funds between the teaching and research activities.
 Examples of acceptable uses of funds include, but are not limited to, purchasing equipment/supplies/books, paying assistants or research participants, and paying the awardee's registration fees and/or travel expenses for a training course or conference.
-Funds may not be used for indirect costs, teaching buyout, or to cover travel expenses for anyone other than the awardee.
-(Funds may be used for mentor visits to the awardee's lab).
+Funds must be directly related to implementing the objectives proposed in the application.
+Funds may not be used for indirect costs, teaching buyout, awardee's salary, or to cover travel expenses for anyone other than the awardee (funds may be used for mentor visits to the awardee's lab).
 If funds are requested to attend a conference, you must provide a rationale for why that particular conference is the best option.